ichinaemere/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+- Adaptive website is a fastest way to get more content out on different devices but lacks accomidation for other devices.
+It's like a website that was only made with the desktop layout in mind.
+When using that site on mobile, the experience isn't the best.

+- Responsive websites combines adaptive and fluid to create a seamless experience for the user.
+There's a desktop, tablet and mobile view.

 2. Describe what it means to be mobile first vs desktop first.
+- It means to design and code the mobile view first then expand and design for the desktop view.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+- You can convert rem units by the power of 10. ie: 5rem = 50px

 4. How would you describe preprocessing to someone new to CSS?
+- Preprocessing is a way to compile code not written in CSS into CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+- Favorite: LESS in general.
+I love using a compiler.
+Also the import method.
+A great way to organize my messy code into different files.

+- Least favorite: Mixins and variables are a bit confusing but I absolutely see their value.
+I know once I get the hang of it, I'll be a pro at using them.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.